houxianxu/website-deprecated/_posts/2015-04-25-support-vector-machine.md

 ---
 layout: post
 title: Support Vector Machine
-excerpt: "The support vector machine alorithm for classification"
+excerpt: "The support vector machine algorithm for classification"
 modified: 2015-04-25
 comments: true
 mathjax: true
 ---

-Support vector machine (SVM) is often considered one of the best “out of the box” classifiers, and in this post I try to explain how we can come up with this alogrithm from scratch.
+Support vector machine (SVM) is often considered one of the best “out of the box” classifiers, and in this post I try to explain how we can come up with this algorithm from scratch.

 I also implement the SMV for image classification with [CIFAR-10 dataset](http://www.cs.toronto.edu/~kriz/cifar.html) by Python (numpy).
 [This]({{ site.url }}/implementation/SVM.html) is for mutli-classification by using SVM loss.